-In the unfortunate circumstance that the candidate sits the exam twice and fails, no further attempts are allowed and they are removed from the course without a qualification.
+IMPORTANT NOTE: In the unfortunate event that the candidate sits either part of the exam over two exam diets (e.g. only sits the written exam at the first attempt and sits the written and viva components of the exam at the second attempt) and fails, no further attempts are allowed and they will be removed from the course without a qualification.